community advisory board

-At BRAIN, we strongly believe that individuals on the autism spectrum and other stakeholders such as their families should have a voice in shaping research priorities.
-We are advised by our Community Advisory Board on key decisions involving strategy and priorities.
+At the Brain Foundation, we believe that individuals on the autism spectrum and their families should have a voice in shaping research priorities.
+The Brain Foundation relies on its Community Advisory Board for advice on key decisions involving strategy.

 Hari Srinivasan is a student at UC Berkeley majoring in Psychology and minoring in Disability Studies.
 He is a member of the Golden Key Honor Society and the Psi Chi Honor Society.